EdisonLim17/Personal-Website-Frontend/README.md

 ## 🔧 CI/CD Workflow

 Whenever changes are pushed to the `main` branch:
-1. GitHub Actions syncs the `/src` folder to the S3 bucket.
+1. GitHub Actions syncs the `/src` folder to the S3 bucket
-2. GitHub Actions invalidates CloudFront's cache to serve the updated content globally.
+2. GitHub Actions invalidates CloudFront's cache to serve the updated content globally